 Many of the main tourist attractions in Belfast City Centre are also free for entry including the Ulster Museum at the Botanical Gardens, the City Hall found smack in the center of the city, and the Titanic Quarter which is like a massive open-air museum commemorating the docks where the Titanic was originally built.

 Contributed by Allan from It’s Sometimes Sunny in Bangor

 Where is Maastricht?

-Maastricht is the capital of the dutch province called Limburg, right at the south of the Netherlands.
+Maastricht is the capital of the Dutch province called Limburg, right in the south of the Netherlands.
 Maastricht is also the second oldest Dutch city, and known for being the hometown of the famous violinist Andre Rieu but also for being the birthplace of Euro, as the Maastricht Treaty was signed right here!

 How to get to Maastricht?

 You can easily reach Maastricht either by train or car.